 So you’re a homeowner who wants to save money with solar.
 The next thing to think about is your roof.
 How old is it?
 Is it in good repair?
 Was it replaced or repaired within the last 10 years?
 What direction is it facing?
 Is it shaded by trees or other buildings?
 We will investigate your roof initially using satellite imagery and then follow up with home visits once you decide to move forward.

-Now that we are installing awesome solar batteries from companies like Tesla and LG, we are going to need to use some of your external wall space for those.
+Now that we are installing awesome solar batteries from companies like Tesla, we are going to need to use some of your external wall space for those.
 We have some really cool battery installation photos in this gallery so you can see what it looks like on your wall.

 Solar & Battery Installations in Hawaii